jacobkers/CD18_Eugene/README.md

 ## description
 This repository contains my custom code associated with publications from the Cees Dekker lab I was involved in.
-Interested users can free use (parts of) the code.
+Interested users can freely use (parts of) the code.
 In such case, please cite the associated papers.
 Regarding specific questions, please send these via the corresponding authors.

 ## disclaimer: